 We voluntarily comply with the standards of the tissue bank industry's accreditation organization, the American Association of Tissue Banks (the AATB).
 The AATB has established standards for tissue banking and administers an accreditation program.
 Compliance with the AATB's standards are a predicate to accreditation, which must be renewed every three years.
-Our Fox River Grove, Illinois facility has been accredited by the AATB for the processing, storage and distribution of cardiac and vascular tissue for transplantation through May 13, 2018.
+Our Fox River Grove, Illinois facility has been accredited by the AATB for the processing, storage and distribution of cardiac and vascular tissue for transplantation through May 13, 2021.
+Our Burlington, Massachusetts facility is also accredited for the storage and distribution of tissue.
 The AATB is entitled to inspect accredited members at any time.
-The AATB most recently inspected our Fox River Grove, Illinois facility in January 2018, and the results of that inspection were satisfactory.
+The AATB most recently inspected our Fox River Grove, Illinois facility in January 2018, and the results were satisfactory.